jnbntz/gpu-edu-workshops/README.md

 gpu-edu-workshops
 =================

-Public repository for code used at NVIDIA GPU computing workshops.
+Public repository for code that I use to teach hands-on NVIDIA GPU computing workshops.

 License